 Using SSH over WLAN

 The SSH connection allows you to issue commands to the phone from your Ubuntu Terminal.
 Note that the default username in Sailfish OS is different in different versions of the OS.
+On 3.4.0 or later, there are two possible usernames, nemo and defaultuser.
+Only the correct one works.
+You can check it from the prompt of the Terminal app on the phone or with the command below (before getting root rights).

 1. Make sure that both your PC and your Jolla are connected to the same WLAN network (SSID).